stephengold/Maud/README.md

 shortcuts may prove helpful:

  + "B" to select the bone track closest to the mouse pointer
- + "G" to grab the gnomon and (if key is held down) drag it with the mouse pointer
+ + "G" to grab the gnomon and (while key is held down) drag it with the mouse pointer
  + "K" to select the keyframe closest to the mouse pointer

-While Maud can only *edit* one model at a time, the Editor Screen can split in half to *display* 2 different models.
+While Maud can only *edit* one model at a time, the Editor Screen can be split to *display* 2 different models.
 (This is useful when merging models or retargeting animations from one model to another.)
 The model being edited is called the "target" model.
 The other model is called the "source" model.

+The Editor Screen can also be split to display 2 views of the same model.

+When the editor screen is split, you can adjust the horizontal position of the boundary by dragging it with the RMB.

 ### Views modes of the Editor Screen